damianhakert/damianhakert.github.io/source/handbook/marketing/index.html.md

 ### Weekly 1:1 (New hire: First month with all direct reports)

 **Meeting goal: For manager to help new team member onboard quickly.**

+**Run time: 30 minutes**

 All managers should have a weekly 1:1 with their direct reports in the first month of employment, starting with the first day of employment where possible.

-In the first 1:1 with a new hire, the following should be covered:
+The first meeting should run as follows:

-- Welcome and make sure new hire is working through onboarding task.
+- Welcome and make sure new hire is working through onboarding tasks.
 - Suggest people on the marketing team and beyond to meet with.
 - Manager should make sure all technology needs are taken care of.
 - Manager should answer or help to find proper resource for any questions.
 - Manager should create Google Doc private 1:1 agenda for all recurring 1:1's and add to the description of the calendar invite.

-The agenda of the following 1:1s should be the same as the recuring Bi-weekly 1:1s with time set aside to answer any questions about onboarding.
+The agenda of the following 1:1s should be the same as the recurring Bi-weekly 1:1s with time set aside to answer any questions about onboarding.

 ### Bi-weekly 1:1 (After first month with all direct reports)

 **Meeting goal: For manager to remove roadblocks and help prioritize so team member can be effective.**

+**Run time: 30 minutes**

 All managers should have twice monthly (bi-weekly) meetings with all of his or her direct reports.

-Bi-weekly 1:1 should run as follows:
+The meeting should run as follows:

 - Always add agenda items to Google Doc agenda in description of meeting invite.
 - First discuss any issues or problems that the manager can help with.
 Any roadblocks or disagreements?
 - Go through the agenda and answer any questions.
 - Action items for the employee should be marked in Red.
 - Action items for the manager should be marked in Blue.
 - All action items should be handled before next 1:1 unless otherwise noted.

 ### Every 6 weeks 1:1 (All members of marketing team with executive management)

 **Meeting goal: For CMO to help with any questions and career path discussion.**

+**Run time: 30 minutes**

 All members of the marketing team that are not direct reports should meet with their executive management (CMO) once every 6 weeks.
 If questions or concerns arise, please don't hesitate to reach out directly for an impromptu discuss via email or slack.

+The meeting should run as follows:

 - First discuss any issues or problems that the manager can help with.
 Any roadblocks or disagreements?
 - Talk about career development and opportunities for growth.
 - Walk through quarterly OKRs to make sure they are relevant and see if help is needed.
 - Discuss upcoming OKRs if close to end of a quarter.

 ### Bi-weekly Marketing Meeting

 **Meeting goal: For the entire company to gain insight into what the Marketing team is focusing on.**

+**Run time: 30 minutes**

 The bi-weekly marketing meeting is open to the entire company for questions, ideas, and feedback.
 If you'd like to be added to this meeting, please contact anyone on the marketing team to be added to the invite.

 To find the agenda for the bi-weekly marketing meeting, search the company Google Drive folder for "Bi-Weekly Marketing Meeting Agenda"

 The meeting should run as follows:

 - 24 hours prior to the meeting all marketing members should have their sections of the agenda completed.
 - The CMO will email all attendees reminding them to take a look at the agenda and add any questions to the top of the meeting.
 - Meeting will open with the CMO giving an overview of new hires, organization changes, large upcoming campaigns, etc.
 - The meeting will then open to questions starting with the questions already documented.
 - Everyone is encouraged to participate.

-### Tuesday & Thursday Video Party
+### Tuesday & Thursday Dinosaur Party

-**Meeting goal: Dinosaur Sticker Party! and also make sure we're all working together effectively**
+**Meeting goal: Dinosaur Party! (and also make sure we're all working together effectively)**
+**Run time: 10-15 minutes**

 The Tuesday and Thursday Dinosaur Party is where the entire team meets for 10-15 minutes immediately following the team call to discuss what we're all working on and to get help with any questions.
 There is no agenda for this meeting and it should be an open forum.

 The meeting should run as follows:

 - First 60 seconds: Post funny GIFs in RocketChat marketing room and person with funniest gets a dinosaur sticker.
 Person with most dinosaur stickers per quarter gets $250 bonus.
-Voting occurs with Smiley face emojis.
+Voting occurs with Smiley face emojis
-- First 5 minutes: Everyone in order of time on team (Last goes first) gives 15 seconds about what they are working on.
+- First 5 minutes: Everyone in order of Team Page (Last goes first) gives 15 seconds about what they are working on.
+(Marcia, Colton, Amara, Ryan, Amanda, Braden, Mitchell, Ivan, Luke, Axil, Hank, Ashley, Emily)
-- Last 5 minutes: Discuss roadblocks and any collaboration needs.
+- Last 5 minutes: Discuss roadblocks and any collaboration needs

+To find the Dinosaur Sticker leaderboard, search the company Google Drive for "Dinosaurs are awesome"

 ### Monthly Marketing Team Meeting

 **Meeting goal: OKR review and large campaign planning**

+**Run time: 30 minutes**

+The Monthly Marketing Team Meeting is for review of our team OKRs (which we set at the Quarterly Marketing Review) and to discuss any large campaigns that are happening in the upcoming month.

+The agenda for the meeting can be found by searching the company Google Drive for "Monthly Marketing Meeting"

+The meeting should run as follows:

+- Agenda items should be addressed first
+- Discuss any large upcoming campaigns
+- Team OKRs are quickly reviewed and graded

 ### Quarterly Marketing Review

 **Meeting goal: How did the last quarter go?
 What should we do for the upcoming quarter?**

+**Run time: 120 minutes**

+The Quarterly Marketing Review takes the place of the Monthly Marketing Meeting every last month of the new Quarter.

+CMO works with the functional group leads to review planning for each group.

+The meeting should run as follows:

+- CMO leads review of over marketing strategies of last quarter.
+What worked?
+What didn't work?
+What should we do more of?
+- Head of Product Marketing reviews upcoming goals and plans for product marketing.
+Floor opens for discussion and brainstorming.
+- Head of Developer Relations reviews upcoming goals and plans for product marketing.
+Floor opens for discussion and brainstorming.
+- Head of Demand Generation reviews upcoming goals and plans for product marketing.
+Floor opens for discussion and brainstorming.
+- Head of Design reviews upcoming goals and plans for product marketing.
+Floor opens for discussion and brainstorming.
+- Team agrees on what key takeaways are from the last quarter.
+- Team agrees on what our Team OKRs should be for the upcoming quarter.

 # Marketing resources<a name="resources"></a>